a "whole" in my heart

 We disciples are called to holiness.
 We are also called to "whole-liness."
 We are to love God with our whole heart, our whole soul, and our whole mind (Mt 22:37).

 It all begins with God's love for us.
 "The love of God [is] poured out in our hearts" (Rm 5:5).
-God's poured-out love fills up our hearts with love for Him and for others (Mt 22:37).
+God's poured-out love fills our hearts with love for Him and for others (Mt 22:37).
 So "we, for our part, love because He first loved us" (1 Jn 4:19).
 Now we are full of God's love.

 True love, however, is not satisfied with being full.
-Love wants to grow and is always searching for a never-ending increase of more love.
+Love wants to grow and is always searching for a never-ending increase of still more love.
 Impelled by love (2 Cor 5:14), we ask God to give us a new heart (Ez 36:26).
 Now God pours out His love again (Rm 5:5) and our whole heart is filled.
 Overflowing with love, we can't help but respond to God with more love.
-So we ask God to "enlarge" our hearts (Acts 20:32) so we can love Him even more.
+Therefore, we ask God to "enlarge" our hearts (Acts 20:32) so we can love Him even more.
 We even reach the point where we love God so much that we abide in God and God in us (1 Jn 4:16).

 This cycle of love continues until the day of our death.
 On that day, we should have a huge heart of love for the Lord.
 At our death, we who love the Lord with our whole heart will rejoice as we see "what God has prepared for those who love Him" (1 Cor 2:9).
 We will see Him "face to face" (1 Cor 13:12).